OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:30

-Why are we also in danger every hour?
+Why do we face danger every hour?

 ## 1 Corinthians 15:31